-See these pages to find a local Strawberry Festival, Peach festival or a Blueberry festival.
-We have a guide to peach varieties here.
-Also recipes, canning and freezing directions for strawberries, blueberries, peaches, tomatoes, corn etc.
+See these pages to find a local Apple festival, and other festivals.
+We have a guide to apple varieties and a guide to peach varieties.
+Also recipes, canning and freezing directions for apples, tomatoes, corn blueberries, peaches, etc.

 See our comprehensive list of easy home canning, jam and jelly making, preserving, drying and freezing directions.
 You can access recipes and other resources from the drop down menus at the top of the page or the site search.
 If you have any questions or suggestions, feel free to write me!
 It is easy to make your own ice cream, even gelato, or low fat or low sugar ice cream - see this page.
 Also note, there are many copycat website listing U-pick farms now.
-They have all copied their information form here and usually do not ever update.
+They have all copied their information from here and usually do not ever update.
 Since 2002, I've been updating the information every day but Christmas; so if you see anything wrong or outdated, please write me!

 Children's Consignment Sales occur in both the Spring and Fall See our companion website to find a local community or church kid's consignment sale!

 Click on the resources drop-down above, if you need a county mapNote about strawberries in Florida: There are a few strawberry u-pick farms in Florida open during the entire season, which lasts from December through April).
 Most commercial farms do not open their fields to the general public until the end of the season, which is usually in April (depending on the weather).

 NOTE: The exit numbers on the Interstates have changed, but we have no way of knowing what the new correct exit numbers are until the farmers correct their listings; so be sure to ask when you call the farms!

 The only other PYO in Sarasota County I knew of in Sarasota County, Fancee Farms, closed in 2008!